pdizz/pdizz.github.io/_posts/2020-09-22-provisioning-a-minecraft-server-with-terraform-03.markdown

     }
 {% endhighlight %}

-Reference your VPC id `aws_vpc.main.id` in your subnets.
-We can start with just one subnet in us-west-2a for now.
 Run `terraform apply` and review and confirm the plan and Terraform will create the VPC and Subnet in your region.

 {% highlight text %}
     # aws_subnet.usw2a will be created